 Neumann, Anna, Aimee LaPointe Terosky, & Julie Schell.
-"Agents of Learning: Strategies for Assuming Agency, for Learning, in Tenured Faculty Careers."
-The Balancing Act: Gendered Perspectives in Faculty Roles and Work Lives, edited by Susan J. Bracken, Jeanie K. Allen, & Diane Dean.
+“Agents of Learning: Strategies for Assuming Agency, for Learning, in Tenured Faculty Careers.”
+In The Balancing Act: Gendered Perspectives in Faculty Roles and Work Lives, edited by Susan J. Bracken, Jeanie K. Allen, & Diane R. Dean.
 Women's Caucus of the American Association for Higher Education.
-Sterling, VA: Stylus Publishing, 2006.
+Sterling, VA: Stylus Publishing, 2006, pp. 91-120.

 Neumann, Anna.
-"Observations: Taking Seriously the Topic of Learning in Studies of Faculty Work and Careers."
-In Advancing Faculty Learning through Interdisciplinary Collaboration, edited by Elizabeth G. Creamer & Lisa Lattuca, New Directions in Teaching and Learning, Marilla D. Svinicki, Editor in Chief.
+“Observations: Taking Seriously the Topic of Learning in Studies of Faculty Work and Careers.”
+In Advancing Faculty Learning Through Interdisciplinary Collaboration, edited by Elizabeth G. Creamer & Lisa Lattuca, New Directions for Teaching and Learning, no. 102, Marilla D. Svinicki, Editor-in-Chief, &R. Eugene Rice, Consulting Editor.
 San Francisco: Jossey-Bass, Summer 2005, pp. 63-83.

 Neumann, Anna.
 “Inventing a Labor of Love: Scholarship as a Woman’s Work.”
 In Women's Untold Stories: Breaking Silence, Talking Back, Voicing Complexity, edited by Mary Romero & Abigail J. Stewart.
 New York: Routledge, 1999, pp. 243-255.

-Neumann, Anna, & Penelope L. Peterson.
-"Researching Lives: Women, Scholarship, and Autobiography in Education."
+Neumann, Anna.
+"Ways without Words: Learning from Silence and Story in Post-Holocaust Lives."
 In Learning From Our Lives: Women, Research, and Autobiography in Education, edited by Anna Neumann & Penelope L. Peterson.
-New York: Teachers College Press, 1997, pp. 1-17.
+New York: Teachers College Press, 1997, pp. 91-120.